Translate page with Google

 "The Climate Divide" Season 2: Striving Towards Environmental Justice Trailer

-This new season of “The Climate Divide” will focus on how D.C. is faring in the face of climate change.
-We’ll highlight stories of residents coping with various environmental hazards that are disproportionately located in low income neighborhoods and decipher the real-world impact of big construction projects and government funding.
-New episodes coming November 9th.
+In Season 2, we’ll highlight stories of residents coping with various environmental hazards that are disproportionately located in low income neighborhoods and decipher the real-world impact of big construction projects and government funding.

 Episode 1: Heat, Storms and Smoke: Climate Change's Impact on Washington D.C.